goharbor/website/content/blogs/harbor-1.7.0-release.md

 capabilities when starting containers (principle of least privilege!)

 * Bumped Clair version – Harbor now ships with Clair v2.0.7
-* Bumped Notary veresion – Harbor now ships with Notary v0.6.1
+* Bumped Notary version – Harbor now ships with Notary v0.6.1
 * Miscellaneous – support for longer usernames, refactoring our UI code, enabling markdown support in our project description, etc. are all small polish-like changes to the project, but the little things *do* matter :)

 We’ve seen a tremendous increase in participation by our community since